 It is best to meet where you can both feel relaxed and yet be business-like in your discussions.
 It could be over a coffee or in your office.
 A neutral, ’private’ space is usually best.
 Experience suggests that the mentee’s office has too many distractions and can also cause staff to question the CEO about the mentoring relationship.

-Some last for many years, however, most people outgrow their mentors which is generally a good thing for both parties.
-To provide some sense of pace, it can be useful to set up an expected end date for the relationship.
-Kilfinan Australia has found the average length of time for a productive mentoring relationship is about two years, however, some mentoring pairs set new goals and continue working together.
+Some relationships last for a number of years; however, most mentees and mentors find that the relationship comes to a natural end when it is clear that the agreed-on issues to be addressed have been resolved.
+It can be useful to set up an expected end date for the relationship.
+We have found the average length of time for a productive mentoring relationship is about two years, however, following a review, some mentoring pairs may set new goals and continue working together beyond this time.

 It is best to start with one mentee.
-If you then have the capacity to take on more mentees, you can discuss this with Marion and/or Rosemary, Kilfinan’s Executive Directors.
+If you then have the capacity to take on more mentees, please contact Kilfinan Australia.

-‘Chemistry’ is important and the relationship will struggle to be successful if you can’t stand each other.
+‘Chemistry’ is important, and the relationship will struggle to be successful if rapport is lacking.
+Sometimes the two parties can be initially unsure of each other partly because each is unfamiliar with the other’s experience and work environment.
 The key is that you respect and make the effort to understand each other.
-Sometimes, the two parties can be initially unsure of each other partly because each is unfamiliar with the other’s experience and work environment.

-Kilfinan Australia is a confidential service, so you should not expect to have contact with the chair, board members or any of the staff at the organisation, unless your mentee asks you to.
-Remember that we are mentoring the individual not the organisation.
+Kilfinan Australia is a confidential service, so there is no expectation that you should have contact with your mentee’s chair, board members or any of the staff, unless your mentee believes this would be helpful.

-We highly recommend that you make the next appointment to meet before you close the current meeting.
-Sometimes CEOs will only contact their mentors when facing a specific problem but, experience suggests that it is preferable to keep the relationship continuous as this creates maximum benefit.
-The onus for arranging meetings rests with both parties but if a mentee fails to respond to your suggestion to meet, then this may indicate that the relationship should be drawn to a close.
-Kilfinan’s Executive Directors can assist if this occurs.
+We highly recommend making the next appointment to meet before you close the current meeting.
+Experience suggests that it is preferable to keep the relationship continuous as this creates maximum benefit.
+The onus for arranging meetings rests with your mentee, but if they fail to get in contact you are encouraged to reach out.
+Failure to organise and prepare for meetings, however, may indicate that the relationship should be drawn to a close.
+Kilfinan can assist if this occurs.